Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 # Exploratory Data Analysis

 Let's do some data visualization!
-We'll use seaborn and pandas built-in plotting capabilities, but feel free to use whatever library you want.
-Don't worry about the colors matching, just worry about getting the main idea of the plot.
+We'll use seaborn and pandas built-in plotting capabilities.

-** Create a histogram of two FICO distributions on top of each other, one for each credit.policy outcome.**
+** Creating a histogram of two FICO distributions on top of each other, one for each credit.policy outcome.**

-*Note: This is pretty tricky, feel free to reference the solutions.
-You'll probably need one line of code for each histogram, I also recommend just using pandas built in .hist()*

 ```python